 Risk factors

-While the cause of uterine sarcomas remains unknown, the following factors may increase the riskthe possibility that something bad will happen of developing the disease:
+While the cause of uterine sarcomas remains unknown, the following factors may increase the risk of developing the disease:

-- Having used the Tamoxifen hormonea chemical substance produced by glands in the endocrine system that regulates various functions in the body therapy drug for breast cancer over a long period of time (5+ years).
+- Having used the Tamoxifen hormone therapy drug for breast cancer over a long period of time (5+ years).

 - Having a genetic mutation in the retinoblastoma tumour suppressor gene (RB1).